Note: This page recognises Ngāi Tahu's preferred name/spelling for pateke.

 How to get to the 20 minute walk.

-The sanctuary is open to the public from dawn to dusk.
+The Sanctuary is open and free to the public during daylight hours.

 Entry is free for self-guided visitors.
-However, donations are essential to the continued running of the sanctuary.
-You can contribute to the sanctuary through donation boxes on site.
+However, you can contribute to resident takahē at the Sanctuary through donation boxes on site.
 Donations can also be made in cash or Eftpos at Te Rua-o-te-Moko/Fiordland National Park Visitor Centre or online via the Te Anau Bird Sanctuary New Zealand Nature Fund webpage.

 There are public toilets, picnic tables and a spring water tap.